wagtail/outreachy/2023/Arafat/README.md

 # New Contributor Introduction

-Hello, I am Arafat Abdussalam, a software engineer with interest in building web applications using Frontend technologies and NodeJs.
-I enjoy participating in open-source projects and I am excited to be contributing to the Wagtail Accessibility project as an Outreachy applicant.
+Hello!
+I am Arafat Abdussalam, a Software Engineer with interest in building web applications using Frontend technologies and NodeJs.
+I am also a technical writer.
+I enjoy explaining technical concepts to audience who might find my articles helpful.
+I also love to documents projects I have worked on, someday I might be the one who need to understand my projects and having the thought process taken to achieve the completion of my projects will be helpful to me also.
+I am only a human, not a computer.

+Community engagements drive my tech commitments and participation.
+I enjoy contributing to free and open software.
+Open-source contribution has enabled me become more confident in my career while I prepare myself for a full-time role.

 When I am not working on tech related activities, I spend my time watching movies and reading books.
-Although, these days I priotize doing less as I also need to spend my time doing nothing on some occassion to avoid experiencing burnouts.
+Although, these days I prioritize doing less as I also need to spend my time doing nothing on some occassion, to avoid experiencing burnouts.

 # New Contributor Information